 Silk Stalkings (IMDB) is a much weirder show than I remember.
 It was supposed to revive the “MTV cops” style that made Miami Vice such a hit in the 80s.
 It has bizarre interior design, and one of the detectives has flashbacks to her childhood in a communion dress.
-There are attempts at noir/hardboiled narration and dialog but it’s just gibberish.
-For example
+Attempts at noir/hardboiled narration and dialog become just gibberish.
+For example:

 “If Jerome Eagleton was playing golf with Harlan Cameron and his pretty young wife, it was undoubtedly a best-ball threesome.
 They were playing on a jagged course with too many physical hazards.
 These golfers dressed for pain, and most of the balls probably ended up in the rough.”